 It’s not just Apple, all the other major smartphone manufacturers across the world, for example, Huawei, Google and Samsung have shown commitment to wireless charging across their ranges.
 This commitment adds up to an estimated 4 billion wireless charging devices being shipped by 2023.
 With this number of devices in daily use, we are expecting to see an explosive growth in demand for a more convenient and more environmentally sound ways of powering up devices, particularly in public spaces.

 “4 billion wireless charging devices will be shipped by 2023, and we predict explosive growth in demand for a more convenient and more environmentally sound ways of powering up devices.”

 Reducing impact on the planet is high on Chargifi’s agenda, and we are proud to share that all charging sessions on our smart wireless charging platform have been carbon neutral since 2015.
 That means that we are committed to continually offsetting each and every charging session across our global network.

-One of the advantages of being cloud-connected means we log and have visibility of each and every charging session on our network.
+One of the advantages of being Cloud-managed means we log and have visibility of each and every charging session on our network.
 That means we can clearly see every session, how long and how much energy is consumed and offset against that.
 It also means we can give complete peace of mind to our customer that they are providing a seamless and reliable charging experience, as our spots are managed by our cloud platform.